For out of olde feldes, as men seyeth,

 My storytelling weaves medieval narratives together with English folk song.
 Often moving, occasionally political, frequently feminist, just a little queer and regularly funny, my stories underline the relevance and vibrancy of medieval narratives for today’s world.

-I’ve told stories in some gorgeous and unusual venues, including two Cathedrals, at Swansea Waterfront Museum, at academic conferences and, most recently, at a folk festival in California.
+I’ve told stories in some gorgeous and unusual venues, including two cathedrals, at Swansea Waterfront Museum, literature festivals, theatres, folk festivals in the UK and USA and at academic conferences.

-The shows are available for £250 plus expenses.
+The following shows are available for £250 plus expenses.
 This is negotiable for story clubs and charities.

 Contact me at firstname.lastname@example.org (delete the obvious) for more information.